Kordny/nice-senpai/README.md

 # Nice-Senpai
 nice bot
 does dabs and stuff...
-fork with added twitter and youtube live stream updates
+fork with added twitter and live stream updates removed commands that need admin permissions

 ## Installation
 >For running it and or testing / developing